Zilliqa/dev-portal-old/docs/dev/dev-rentonzilliqa-mutable-variables.md

 ---

 In this section, we look at the mutable fields declared in the contract.
+[The source code](https://github.com/Quinence/zilliqa-fullstack-app-rentOnZilliqa/blob/main/src/scilla/RentOnZilliqa.scilla).

 ## Declaring the Mutable Fields